Denise Davis

 6 facts about the Affidavit for Collection of Personal Property in NC

-Probate is the legal process whereby the assets of a deceased person are distributed to their beneficiaries after the decedent's death.
-To settle an estate, in North Carolina the county probate court appoints a personal representative to manage the estate's assets and liabilities.
+Probate is the legal process whereby the assets of a deceased person are distributed to their beneficiaries or heirs after the decedent's death.
+To settle an estate, in North Carolina the county probate court appoints a personal representative to manage the estate's assets and liabilities, if the decedent did not appoint an executor in his will to do so.

 What is The Affidavit for Collection of Personal Property?

-Whether the deceased passes away without a will (intestate) or with a will (testate), a Collection by Affidavit is an option for small estates.
+Whether the deceased person passes away without a will (intestate) or with a will (testate), a Collection by Affidavit is an option for small estates. and may save one time and money when compared to the traditional probate process.

-The public administrator, the decedent's heir, creditor, or executor, may serve as the affiant ( a person who swears to an affidavit.) or person who makes the affidavit.
+The decedent's heir, beneficiary, creditor, or executor, may serve as the affiant ( a person who swears to an affidavit.) or person who makes the affidavit.

 When a decedent does not leave behind a sizable amount of property, the administrator and heirs might save time and money by applying for the affidavit.